 Obviously, a seller can’t be totally trusted when it comes to the vehicle’s history.
 Occasionally, however, proving to be informed about a product is all that it takes to get sellers to be more open.

-Conclusion: Get Both Reports + Get it checked by a Mechanic!
+Conclusion: Get Both Reports and get it checked by a Mechanic!

 Getting both reports will give you peace of mind.
 Purchase reports only for cars you are genuinely interested in buying, get the vehicle physically inspected and do your own research beforehand.